 The Laurel Highlands feature prominently on the radar of Frank Lloyd Wright lovers.
 A number of the architectural innovator's masterworks sit within the area, chief among them Fallingwater, 1478 Mill Run Rd. (tel.
 724/329-8501; www.fallingwater.org).
 Three cantilevered house levels extend from the hillside, allowing the namesake waterfall to gush through the building.
 When Wright designed the house in 1936 for Pittsburgher Edgar Kaufmann, most engineers said it wouldn't stand.
 Extensive reinforcements were added 60 years later to prevent Fallingwater from rejoining the river that runs through it, but Fallingwater still stands and remains a national architectural treasure.

 When I. N. Hagan saw Fallingwater, he commissioned Wright to construct Kentuck Knob, 723 Kentuck Rd. (tel.
 724/329-1901; www.kentuckknob.com), a home smaller and less pivotal in architectural history but worth visiting.
 Guides lead tours on the hour from March through November, with a reduced schedule other months.
-Standard 1-hour tours cost $16 for adults, $10 for ages 6 to 12 (5 and under prohibited).
+Standard 1-hour tours cost $20 for adults, $15 for ages 6 to 12 (5 and under prohibited).
 In-depth 2-hour tours cost $55.
-Advance reservations are recommended.
+Advance reservations are recommended, limited hours on Wednesdays (check the seasonal schedules).

 Where to Stay

 For an unforgettable weekend, reserve lodging at Polymath Park, in the Wright-designed and -influenced Duncan, Balter, or Blum Houses, 1 Usonian Dr., Acme (tel.
 877/833-7829; www.polymathpark.com).
-The Duncan and Balter houses, which sleep as many as 12 and begin at $345, must be reserved in their entirety; the Blum house offers individual rooms beginning at $175.
+The Duncan and Balter houses, which sleep as many as 12, must be reserved in their entirety; the Blum house offers individual rooms.
 The luxury, rural Nemacolin Woodlands Resort and Spa, 1001 LaFayette Dr., Farmington (tel.
-800/422-2736 or 724/329-8555; www.nemacolin.com), offers lodge rooms beginning at $309 and two-bedroom town houses starting at $379.
+800/422-2736 or 724/329-8555; www.nemacolin.com), offers lodge rooms and two-bedroom town houses.
 The resort includes restaurants, pools, tennis courts, golf courses, and spas, and sits near Ohiopyle State Park, Fallingwater, and Kentuck Knob.

 To get to Idlewild from Pittsburgh, follow U.S. 30 east.
 To get to Fallingwater, Ohiopyle State Park, Farmington, and Chalk Hill, take I-76 east to exit 91.
 From there, take Pa.
 31 East, then Pa.
 381 South.